Clay County, FL

 - Update December 11, 2025 (Project 3B) The entrance and exit lanes to the Anabelle Island subdivision off Sandridge Road will be closed for construction from January 19 – 26, 2026.
 All traffic will need to use the Russell Road entrance/exit.

-- Update December 9, 2025- (3B phase of Project 3 Connecting the east-end of project #4 on Sandridge Road and runs through the roundabout to CR 209B).
+- Update December 9, 2025- (3B phase of Project 3 connecting the east end of project #4 on Sandridge Road and runs through the roundabout to CR 209B).
 Crews continued installing stormwater structures and pipes, as well as sub-base and base material throughout the corridor.
 Asphalt was placed along the Sandridge section, allowing traffic to shift to the outer lanes while work progresses in the interior median.
 Sub-base, base material, and curbing were installed in the roundabout area, and sidewalk construction is underway along the east side of Russell Road.

 - Update November 10, 2025- (3B phase of Project 3 Connecting the east-end of project #4 on Sandridge Road and runs through the roundabout to CR 209B).
 Crews performed most of their work during night shifts, continuing the installation of stormwater structures and pipes.